MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/experimental-channel.md

 ### Native AOT support

-The .NET `PublishAOT` project property is now supported for native Ahead-Of-Time compilation.
+The .NET `PublishAot` project property is now supported for native Ahead-Of-Time compilation.
 For details, see [Native AOT Deployment](/dotnet/core/deploying/native-aot/).
 Because AOT builds on Trimming support, much of the following trimming-related guidance applies to AOT as well.

-For `PublishAOT` support, in addition to the C# project changes described in the previous section you'll also need a package reference to [Microsoft.Windows.CsWinRT](https://www.nuget.org/packages/Microsoft.Windows.CsWinRT) `2.1.0-prerelease.240602.1` (or later) to enable the source generator from that package.
+For `PublishAot` support, in addition to the C# project changes described in the previous section you'll also need a package reference to [Microsoft.Windows.CsWinRT](https://www.nuget.org/packages/Microsoft.Windows.CsWinRT) `2.1.0-prerelease.240602.1` (or later) to enable the source generator from that package.

-To enable the `PublishAOT` MSBuild targets, the NuGet restore operation must explicitly set the `PublishAOT` property to **true**.
-For example:

-`dotnet restore -p:publishAot=true ...`

-or

-`msbuild /t:restore /p:publishAot=true ...`

-Or you can add this to your `csproj` file:
+To enable the `PublishAot` MSBuild targets, add this to your `csproj` file:

 ```XML
 <PublishAot Condition="'$(ExcludeRestorePackageImports)'=='true'">true</PublishAot>